 - Should I install macOS Monterey.

-- How to prepare a Mac for macOS Monterey update.
+- How to prepare a Mac for macOS Monterey upgrade.

 What’s new in macOS Monterey